-Studies have shown that it is normal for cats and dogs who live together to have moments of aggression.
-Cats who are used to their canine siblings will still hiss, spit, and swat at them on occasion.
+Studies have shown that it’s normal for cats and dogs who live together to have moments of aggression.
+Cats used to their canine siblings will still hiss, spit, and swat at them on occasion.
 Dogs will still follow their instincts and chase their feline companions on occasion.

-Even with these rare behaviors in households where dogs and cats coexist, it is very rare for these animals to truly harm the other one.
-If the dog and cat encounter each other outside of their territories, for example when a cat and a dog who are unfamiliar with the go after each other, that is just simply the animals going back to their innate wild animal instincts.
+Even with these rare behaviors in households where dogs and cats coexist, it’s rare for these animals to truly harm the other.
+If the dog and cat encounter each other outside of their territories, for example, when a cat and a dog are unfamiliar with the go after each other, that is just simply the animals going back to their innate wild animal instincts.

-Once socialized to each other within the home environment, the dog and the cat can actually become best friends.
-If the dog gets a new toy, it is not unheard of for him to want to share his new toy with his feline friend.
+Once socialized within the home environment, the dog and the cat can become best friends.
+If the dog gets a new toy, it’s not unheard of for him to want to share his new toy with his feline friend.
 Cats are unlikely to share in this behavior, meaning kitty won’t be in a rush to show the dog her new toy.

-Once they know each other and consider each other to be siblings, do not be surprised to see them curl up together for a nap.
-There might still be occasions where the dog will chase the cat, but once they know each other, this behavior will not be aggressive.
+Once they know each other and consider each other siblings, do not be surprised to see them curl up together for a nap.
+There might still be occasions where the dog will chase the cat, but once they know each other, this behavior won’t be aggressive.
 It will all be fun for both of them.
 Don’t be surprised if, during this chase game, the cat turns the tables and chases the dog.

-Sometimes, the cat will pick up some of the dog’s habits and become quite adept at the game of fetch.
-It is always a good idea for each to have his or her own separate toys.
+Sometimes, the cat will pick up some of the dog’s habits and become quite adept at the game of fetch. it’s always a good idea for each to have his or her own separate toys.
 While a cat’s favorite toy might be his fuzzy mousie, the dog won’t be likely to steal it from him.
-Likewise, with the dog’s rawhide chew toy the cat won’t be likely to want to steal it.
+Likewise, with the dog’s rawhide chew toy, the cat won’t be likely to want to steal it.

 Living Under The Same Roof

-You have started a new family and you decide that you would like to have both dogs and cats in the household.
-While there are some situations where you can throw the two together immediately, it is best to plan ahead, hope for the best but expect the worst.
+You have started a new family, and you decide that you would like to have both dogs and cats in the household.
+While there are some situations where you can throw the two together immediately, it’s best to plan, and hope for the best but expect the worst.

-Ultimately, if the animals are raised together, in a positive environment, they will at best be friends and at worst at least be tolerant of the other one.
-It is important when choosing your new pets that you look for personalities that might be compatible.
+Ultimately, if the animals are raised together, in a positive environment, they will be friends and, at worst, at least be tolerant of the other one. it’s important when choosing your new pets that you look for personalities that might be compatible.
 For example, a cat who is skittish and easily spooked might not adapt well to a family with a dog.
 Likewise, a dog that shows aggressive behaviors would most likely not be a good fit for a family with a cat.

-Experts recommend that for a first time mixed family adventure, that the cat be less than a year old.
-The younger the animal, the easier it is for them to adapt to new family members of the house pet variety.
-The same goes for the dog.
-It is easier to bring up a kitten and a puppy together to achieve a life of harmony.
+Experts recommend that for a first-time mixed family adventure, the cat be less than a year old.
+The younger the animal, the easier it’s for them to adapt to new family members of the house pet variety.
+The same goes for the dog. it’s easier to bring up a kitten and a puppy together to achieve a life of harmony.

 If possible, allow the animals to sniff each other’s space prior to their actual meeting.
-This will allow them to be accustomed to each others’ scent.
-While they should be allowed to occasionally venture into the other’s area, it is best to keep their bedding and toys separate from one another.
+This will allow them to be accustomed to each other’s scent.
+While they should be allowed to occasionally venture into the other’s area, keeping their bedding and toys separate is best.

-While both species can tend to be territorial, it is more important to give the cat his own protected space where the dog isn’t allowed.
-Since cats are natural climbers, give them a place to climb to.
-Having a cat tree where kitty can safely observe the activities of the rest of the family serves as an excellent safe haven for him or her.
+While both species can tend to be territorial, it’s more important to give the cat his own protected space where the dog isn’t allowed.
+Since cats are natural climbers, give them a place to climb.
+Having a cat tree where the kitty can safely observe the activities of the rest of the family serves as an excellent haven for him or her.

-Giving them separate play time is also important.
-Taking the dog for a walk or out to the dog park gives him or her one on one time with their human as well as allowing them to run off some of their pent up energy.
-Similarly, kitty probably wants some quiet time with his or her humans that is not intruded upon by the dog.
+Giving them separate playtime is also important.
+Taking the dog for a walk or out to the dog park gives him or her one on one time with their human as well as allows them to run off some of their pent-up energy.
+Similarly, a kitty probably wants some quiet time with his or her humans that is not intruded upon by the dog.

-By raising the animals in a loving and positive environment, it is possible to have a home where the cat and the dog don’t fight.
-Even in those situations where they might not exactly like each other, if you train them right and raise them together, you can ultimately have a peaceful relationship between them.
+By raising the animals in a loving and positive environment, it’s possible to have a home where the cat and the dog don’t fight.
+Even in those situations where they might not exactly like each other, if you train them right and raise them together, you can ultimately have a peaceful relationship.